browserengineering/book/book/visual-effects.md

 [^really-big-surface]: For a very big web page, this means `tab_surface` can be much larger than the size of the SDL window, and therefore take up a very large amount of memory.
 We'll ignore that, but a real browser would not.
-Real browsers optimize this to only paint and raster up to a certain distance from the visible parts of the surface.
+They only paint and raster surface content up to a certain distance from the visible region. and re-paint/raster as necessary as surfaces move around.

 ``` {.python}
 class Browser: